-- The player-patient continues with supervised cardiovascular exercises that are increased and begin to - 592 mimic sport specific activities, as well as supervised strength training.
-The player-patient is allowed - 593 to practice with the team in sport specific exercise for 30 minutes or less, with ongoing and careful - symptom monitoring by the medical staff.
-If neurocognitive testing was not administered after Phase
+The player-patient continues with supervised cardiovascular exercises that are increased and begin to mimic sport specific activities, as well as supervised strength training.
+The playerpatient is allowed to practice with the team in sport specific exercise for 30 minutes or less, with ongoing and careful symptom monitoring by the medical staff.
+If neurocognitive testing was not administered after Phase Two, it should be administered during Phase Three.
+If a player-patient's initial neurocognitive testing is interpreted by the NPC as being indicative of residual cognitive impairment(s) due to the concussion, the tests will be repeated at a time interval agreed upon by the Club physician and NPC (typically 48 hours).
+The player-patient should not proceed to contact activities until their neurocognitive testing is interpreted as back to their baseline level by the NPC or, if a decrement is still present, until the Club physician has determined a non-concussion related cause.
+The determination of when to proceed with contact activities is ultimately made by the Club physician.

-- 595 Two, it should be administered during Phase Three.
-If a player-patient's initial neurocognitive testing - 596 is not interpreted as back to baseline by the NPC, the tests will be repeated at a time interval agreed - 597 upon by the Club physician and NPC (typically 48 hours).
-The player-patient should not proceed to - contact activities until their neurocognitive testing is interpreted as back to their baseline level by the 598 - 599 NPC or, if a decrement is still present, until the Club physician has determined a non-concussion - 600 related cause.
-The determination of when to proceed with contact activities is ultimately made by the - 601 Club physician. - 602 Once the player-patient has demonstrated his ability to engage in cardiovascular exercise and - 603 supervised strength training without an increase or aggravation of signs or symptoms, he may proceed - 604 to the next Phase.
+Once the player-patient has demonstrated his ability to engage in cardiovascular exercise and supervised strength training without an increase or aggravation of signs or symptoms, he may proceed to the next Phase.